On the large-scale geometry of graph braid groups via cubical structures: Introduction

 \subsubsection{Graphs of circumference one}

 The \emph{circumference} of a graph is the length of its longest cycle.
-Since a graph of circumference zero is a tree, a natural tree-like class that still allows cycles, motivated by the search for non-toral relatively hyperbolic graph \(2\)-braid groups, consists of graphs of circumference at most one; we call a suitable subdivision of such a graph a \emph{bunch of grapes}.
+Since graphs of circumference zero are trees, a natural tree-like class that still allows cycles, motivated by the search for non-toral relatively hyperbolic graph \(2\)-braid groups, is the class of graphs of circumference at most one.